Sustech-ZtHe/Earthquake-to-Fault/README.md

 2): Enter the Earthquake-to-fault-main, run the 'replayce.py'.
 3): Setup hough-3d-lines
   make
-4) Enter the ../H3D/hough-3d-lines-master and Run main code E2F_1_0.m
+4) Enter the "../H3D/hough-3d-lines-master" and Add the path of “../H3D/hough-3d-lines-master/E2F_package” and its subpaths
+5) Run E2F_v1.m

 NOTE:
 1. We recommended that 'eigen-3.4.0','hough-3d-lines-master' and 'E2F_package' be placed in the same directory.